-• A closer look at how some of the top nursing schools in the U.S. evaluate ACT scores
+- How some top nursing schools in the U.S. look at ACT scores

-By the end of this guide, you’ll have a clearer understanding of how to position yourself as a strong applicant and maximize your chances of gaining admission to your preferred nursing program.
+By the end of this guide, you will have been in a better position to position yourself as a solid applicant and maximize the odds for admission to his or her choice program of nursing.

 Associate Degree in Nursing (ADN)